MahimaBhushan/Health-Monitoring-App_using-csv-file/README.md

-# Health-Monitoring-App_using-csv-file there is not database used, we are assuming the data is already collected and stored in the csv file.
+# Health-Monitoring-App_using-csv-file

+We are not collecting the data from the router in real time, but using the already available data which is stored in Routerdata.csv.

 1. Routerdata.csv :this file containes the data values of 5 routers